unhealthy human behaviors relieved by higher emotional intelligence!

 ✤ Self-Harm: 1 in 4 teenage girls and 19% of overall 14-year-old girls and boys self-harm.
 Rates of self-injury among teens were highest (above 20%) in Idaho, Kentucky, New Mexico, and Nevada.

-✤ Mental Health: 3 million adolescents aged 12 to 17 had at least one major depressive episode in 2017.
-As of 2015, suicide was second leading cause of death for ages 15-34.
+✤ Mental Health: 13.
+1% of youths aged 12 to 17 had at least one major depressive episode in 2020.
+Suicide was second leading cause of death for teens and grew dramatically between 2207 and 2019 and worsened with the pandemic.
 Nearly 1 in 5 adults in the U.S. – 43.8 million – experience mental illness in a given year.
 1 in 6 Americans take psychiatric drugs, 80% of them long-term.

 ✤ Drug Usage: 58.2% of high school seniors reported they drink, and 34.9% used marijuana.
 23.5 million Americans are addicted to alcohol and drugs – or 1 in every 10 over the age of 12 . $740 billion annually in related costs due to crime, lost work productivity and health care.

-✤ Workplace: 48% of American adults report experiencing abusive behavior at work.
+✤ Workplace: 48% of American adults report abusive experiences at work.
 Billions lost to workplace stress, conflict and trauma.

 *Statistics based on reports from the Center For Disease Control and the Departments of Health and Human Resources and Education.